When was the last time you performed a content audit?

 • Increase engagement rate.
 You should use Google Analytics and other web analytics tools to track performance metrics such as page views, average session duration, and bounce rate.

 • Improve conversion rate.
-Track metrics like the number of downloads, leads, product inquiries, affiliate links’ clicks, and sales.
-It will help you calculate your content’s conversion rate and ROI.
+Track metrics like the number of downloads, leads, product inquiries, affiliate link clicks, and sales will help you calculate and improve your content’s conversion rate and ROI.

 Create an Inventory of Your Content Assets